Shortcuts to Adiabaticity for the Quantum Rabi Model: Efficient Generation of Giant Entangled cat States via Parametric Amplification

-To consider the robustness of our STA approach, we first assume the imperfection of a parameter $*$ as $\delta *=*'-*$, where $*'$ and $*$ denote the actual and ideal values, respectively.
-Due to large detuning $\lambda\ll\Delta$, the qubit is nearly decoupled from the cavity.
-Therefore, when the parametric drive vanishes, the mean photon number and the entanglement of the system can remain unchanged for a long time in the absence of dissipation.
-Thus, our STA protocol is robust against the imperfect parameters of the total evolution time [see Fig.~\ref{fig3}(a)] \cite{Qutip1}. {As shown in Fig.~\ref{fig3}(a), a $20\%$ imperfection of the total evolution time only causes $\lesssim1\%$ and $\lesssim 5\%$ changes of the logarithmic negativity $E_{\rm{N}}$ and the mean photon number $\bar{n}_{\rm{d}}$, respectively.}
+\textit{Robustness of the STA approach}---In the following, we focus on discussing the robustness of the STA protocol when $r_{\max}=2.3$ and $\lambda=0.045\Delta$.
+We first assume the imperfection of a parameter $*$ as $\delta *=*'-*$, where $*'$ and $*$ denote the actual and ideal values, respectively.
+Because of large detuning $\lambda\ll\Delta$, when the parametric drive vanishes, the mean photon number and the entanglement of the system can remain unchanged for a long time in the absence of dissipation.
+Thus, our STA protocol is robust against the imperfect parameters of the total evolution time. {As shown in Fig.~\ref{fig3}(a), a $20\%$ imperfection of the total evolution time only causes $\lesssim1\%$ and $\lesssim 5\%$ changes of the logarithmic negativity $E_{N}$ and the mean photon number $\bar{n}_{\rm{d}}$, respectively.}

-Then, we compare the entanglement preparation via the STA and the adiabatic processes in the presence of cavity and qubit losses.
-In the squeezed frame defined by $S(t)$, the Lindblad operator of the cavity field is given by $L_{\kappa}^{\rm{S}}=\sqrt{\kappa}S^{\dag}(t)aS(t)$.
-That is, in the squeezed frame, squeezing induces additional noises which can be considered as thermal noise and two-photon correlation noise \cite{Prl120093601,Prl120093602,Prl114093602,Pra100012339}.
-We find that these noises affect the system dynamics, especially when $r(t)\approx r_{\rm{max}}$ corresponding to $T/4\lesssim t \lesssim 3T/4$.
-To minimize the influence of such noises, we can couple the cavity to a squeezed-vacuum reservoir \cite{Oe2113572,Oe2428383,Prl118103601} with $r_{\rm{e}}=r_{\rm{max}}$ and $\varphi_{\rm{e}}=\pi$ (see details in \cite{SM}).
-Here $r_{\rm{e}}$ and $\varphi_{\rm{e}}$ are the squeezing parameter and the reference phase of the reservoir, respectively.
-In this case, the dynamics in the squeezed frame can be approximatively described by the standard Lindblad master equation
+Then, we compare the entanglement preparation via the STA and the adiabatic processes in the presence of cavity and qubit losses. {Because of the relatively strong squeezing, the difference of the frequencies of the photons ($\omega_{p}/2$) pumped by the two-photon drives and those of the squeezed-cavity mode ($\omega_{p}/2+\Delta\text{sech}[2(r(t))]$) is very small, such that the influence of the quantum fluctuation of the photons cannot be ignored.
+Thus, the two-photon drives may effectively excite the squeezed-cavity mode, so as to induce thermal noise and two-photon correlation noise in the squeezed-cavity mode \cite{Prl120093601,Prl120093602,Prl114093602,Pra100012339}.
+To minimize the influence of such noises, besides accelerating the dynamical evolution \cite{Q4271,Sci3641163}, one can couple the cavity to a squeezed-vacuum reservoir \cite{Oe2113572,Oe2428383,Prl118103601} with $r_{e}=r_{\rm{max}}$ and $\varphi_{e}=\pi$ during $T/4\lesssim t \lesssim 3T/4$ \cite{SM}.} Here $r_{e}$ and $\varphi_{e}$ are the squeezing parameter and the reference phase of the reservoir, respectively.
+In this case, the dynamics in the squeezed-light frame can be approximatively described by the standard Lindblad master equation